eknkc/minwq/README.md

 	// Optional
-	// You can provide a queue suffix for all jobs for namespacing purposes.
+	// You can provide a queue suffix for all jobs for namespacing purposes. var store = new minwq({
-	// Also, you can provide a custom redis client in case you need to connect to a redis server with authentication or such var store = new minwq({
 		prefix: "myapp",
-		client: redis.createClient(...)
 	});

+	// If you need to provide custom redis clients (due to authentication or because you just want to), you can override createClient function of store;
+	store.createClient = function() {
+		return redis.createClient(..whatever);
+	}

 #### Pushing - Push a new job to a queue